TGFbro: Extreme Driving Test

-In March 2020, the duo uploaded the video "Extreme Driving Test", in which the duo, accompanied by a driving instructor, drive recklessly onto grass embankments, crash into parked vehicles, and flip their car in the areas of Telford and Wrekin and Staffordshire.
+In March 2020, the duo uploaded the video "Extreme Driving Test", in which the duo, accompanied by a driving instructor, drove recklessly onto grass embankments, crashed into parked vehicles, and flipped their car in the areas of Telford and Wrekin and Staffordshire.

 In a statement, West Mercia Police announced that Swingler, Henry and the instructor faced prosecution under "Operation Snap".
 The duo were charged with dangerous driving on 6 March 2020, while the instructor was charged with two counts of aiding and abetting dangerous driving.
 On 15 September 2022, Swingler and Henry pleaded guilty to careless driving and were sentenced at Shrewsbury Crown Court.
 Both were fined £1000 each, ordered to pay £95 court costs, and given five penalty points on their driving licenses.
 The instructor will be sentenced at a later date for aiding and abetting the driving of a car without due care and attention.

+Other ventures

+Swingler's boxing career

+On 25 August 2018, Swingler had an amateur boxing bout on the undercard of KSI vs Logan Paul at Manchester Arena, Manchester, England.
+He fought British YouTuber AnEsonGib and lost via unanimous decision.

+On 27 August 2022, it was announced that Swingler would make his professional boxing debut against American YouTuber Cherdleys as co-feature bout on MF & DAZN: X Series 002 at the Sheffield Arena, in Sheffield, England on 15 October.
+On 15 September the bout was changed to the headliner after the bout between Hasim Rahman Jr. and Vitor Belfort was postponed to X Series 003.
+Swingler defeated Cherdleys via knockout in the first round.

+On 14 January 2023, it was announced that Swingler would face Singaporean YouTuber NichLmao as the headliner to X Series 005 in Milton Keynes, England on 25 February.
+However, the bout was postponed to 4 March at the Telford International Centre in Telford, England due to clashes with Jake Paul vs Tommy Fury on the same date.
+Swingler defeated NichLmao via majority decision.